The average hourly pay for a Medical Office Coordinator is $17.26.

 Popular Employer Salaries for Medical Office Coordinator

-Pay by Experience Level for Medical Office Coordinator
+What is the Pay by Experience Level for Medical Office Coordinators?

 Pay Difference by Location